klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Thesis Summary

 Charlie Munger bought some.
 The last time he bought something was in 2014.
 The current price is lower than when he bought.
+Even at 97 years old, I trust Charlie's judgement and integroty more than 99.99% of humans alive.

 ### Details